Velocidex/presentations/presentations/2023-WSCSoCal/index.md

 This workshop will use a Windows VM or system.

-Download installtion media from the [Microsoft Evaluation Center](https://www.microsoft.com/en-us/evalcenter)
+Download installation media from the [Microsoft Evaluation Center](https://www.microsoft.com/en-us/evalcenter)

 You can use any of these:
 1. Windows 11 Enterprise